ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 To obtain the code, there are two options:

 1. download the code from the repository.
-A ZIP file called ``ESMValTool-master.zip`` is downloaded.
-To continue the installation, unzip the file, move to the ``ESMValTool-master`` directory and then follow the sequence of steps starting from **2 ESMValTool dependencies**.
+A ZIP file called ``ESMValTool-main.zip`` is downloaded.
+To continue the installation, unzip the file, move to the ``ESMValTool-main`` directory and then follow the sequence of steps starting from **2 ESMValTool dependencies**.
 2. clone the repository if you want to contribute to the ESMValTool development: